Skip to main content

 • In consideration of being authorized to drive a University vehicle, all faculty & staff will be monitored for regular compliance with the procedures, policies and rules in this Safe Driver Program.
 Faculty and staff will be subject to MVR review and the University will conduct more frequent checks if at-risk behaviors are identified.

-Who needs to complete the Defensive Driving Course?
+Who is required to complete the Defensive Driving Course?

-• The Defensive Driving Course is a required course for all students to complete in order to be eligible to operate University Vehicles
+The Defensive Driving Course is a required course for all students to complete in order to be eligible to operate University Vehicles.
+In some cases, Staff & Faculty may be required to complete the Defensive Driving Course by the discretion of Risk Management and/or their respective department.

-Is the Defensive Driving Course still completed in person?
+Is the Defensive Driving Course still conducted through in-person sessions?

 No. You can now complete the Defensive Driving Course remotely.
 Once you complete a Safe Driver application and your MVR is approved, you'll receive a link to complete the course.